suffolklibraries/lgc/content/collections/events/friends-around-the-table-1.md

     content:
       -
         type: text
-        text: 'In this session of Friends Around the Table discover the start of the Spice Route: Middle East.'
+        text: 'In this session of Friends Around the Table discover the end of the Spice Route: Japan. ' -
-  -
     type: paragraph
     content: